alexzoid-eth/gho-competition/certora/PROPERTIES.md

 - `integrityOfBurn_fullRepay_concrete`
   - Proves a concrete case of repaying the full debt that ends with a zero balance

+---

+- `balanceOfZeroWhenScaledBalanceZero`
+  - balanceOf() equal to zero when scaled balance is zero
+- `zeroDiscountPercentNotAffectBalanceOf`
+  - Zero discount percent does not affect balance
+- `possibilityBurnDecreaseUserBalance`
+  - Burn could decrease user balance

 ## Variable Transitions

 - `integrityOfMint_updateIndex`